Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 **For Best Results, Use the Last Frame Method:**

 1. **Generate Clip 1** - Paste the first prompt into your AI video generator (Runway, Sora, Pika, etc.) as text-to-video
-2. **Export the last frame** - Download or screenshot the final frame of Clip 1
+2. **Export the last frame** - Download the video, open in your video editor, and export the final frame as an image file (PNG or JPG) at the same resolution/aspect ratio as the original clip
-3. **Generate Clip 2** - Upload that last frame as your starting image, then paste Clip 2's prompt (image-to-video)
+3. **Generate Clip 2** - Upload that exported last frame as your starting image, then paste Clip 2's prompt (image-to-video)
-4. **Repeat** - Use the last frame of Clip 2 to start Clip 3, and so on
+4. **Repeat** - Export the last frame of Clip 2, use it to start Clip 3, and so on
 5. **Stitch together** - Combine all clips in your video editor

 **Why this works:** Using the last frame as the starting image ensures the AI video generator maintains exact continuity in: